dnahol/daliathedev/README.md

 ## Future draft: Static home page hosted on gh pages, link within same domain to Fullstack page hosted on free Google server

 	Use Node Express app with React
-  Will host several project to come, including:
+  Will host several projects to come, including:

 ### Algorithms and Data Structures Tutorials, Animations, and Games
 ### Retro 90s DOS and PC game recreations